ChrisAxt/1DT305/README.md

 **Connectivity:**

 - The ESP32 is connected to the internet using a wifi connection.
-- The data is sent as a string formatted so it can be parsed to a json object which then can be accessed using the attributes of the object, this is done using the MQTT protocol and the test.mosquitto.org broker.
+- The data is sent in string format, it can then be parsed to a json object which then can be accessed using the attributes of the object, this is done using the MQTT protocol and the test.mosquitto.org broker.

 **Data transmission:**